kiruba-r11/Mine-Eluder-App/README.md

 ^ `(p - probability of mines)` -> the `result` is `approximate` value

-### Spoiler :wink:
-It is a `luck-based` game.
-So, if you are not able to win it, don't worry!
-There is a `CHEAT CODE` option where you can enter the cheat and `reveal` the location of mines before the start of the game.

 **_Note:_ I developed this game using C++ which is a command-line application and this app is an upgradation to it with a good UI.
 You can find the C++ code here :point_right: [Click Here](https://github.com/kiruba-r11/Mine-Eluder)**